Singlecellplatform/Hyperion/Cellseg/readme.md

 ## 🧠 Notes

 - Use `--rm` in Docker to auto-remove containers
-- You can customize the mounted directory by changing the `WORKING_DIR` variable
+- You can customize the mounted directory by changing the `WORKING_DIR` variable which is your current working directory

 ---